zwang190/US_Import_Export/index.md

     significant amount of domestic needs.
 The main goal of this project is to exhibit and analyze data from different aspects of international trade, providing a comprehensive analysis and description in order to assist audiences with understanding the current status of foreign trade activities.

+### Developer
+This project is developed by Zirong Wang

 -----------
 You can use the [editor on GitHub](https://github.com/zwang190/us_import_export/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.